cponcej/awesome-tech/docs/index.md

 # E-Learning

 ## Udemy.
+Lifetime access with no subscription.
 Drop the price of any Udemy Course to 11 or 12 euro with a Coupon Code
 - [ITIL Lite, a basic introduction to the world of ITIL](https://www.udemy.com/itil-lite/)
 - [Basics of Scrum, Agile and Project Delivery](https://www.udemy.com/scrum-methodology/)
 - [Red Hat Certified System Administrator - Exam EX200 - RHCSA](https://www.udemy.com/red-hat-certified-system-administrator-exam-ex200-rhcsa/)